 Make timely payments if keeping a car or other vehicle.
-If you have an auto loan that you did not reaffirm, but you wish to keep the vehicle, just continue to make timely payments.
+If you have an auto loan that you did not reaffirm but wish to keep the vehicle, continue to make timely payments.
 The lender retains a lien on your car and can repossess if you get behind on payments.
 If you did not reaffirm the loan, it is unlikely that your credit report will reflect your post-bankruptcy payments.

 That being said, if you need a car and cannot pay cash, financing a vehicle can help you rebuild your credit.
 Vehicle financing is often more available after bankruptcy than other types of credit.

 Shop around.
 Interest rates for post-bankruptcy buyers will be significantly higher than those with excellent credit.
 However, it need not be an extortionary rate.

 Never roll over an old car loan balance.
 If you still have a balance on your current car loan, the dealer may suggest that you roll it into a new car loan.
 Don't do it.
 Rolling over the balance of an old car loan into a new loan is one of the worst financial mistakes someone can make when purchasing a car.
 I have had clients who were forced into bankruptcy by the enormous payments generated by such loans.

 Rolling over a loan will result in a larger balance and increased payments.
 Essentially, you are adding the remaining balance of your old car loan to the price of the new vehicle, thus paying more for the new car.
 It's a good deal for the dealer and bank but a horrible deal for you.
 A better option is to wait until you pay off the old car before looking at a newer one.